 The other is the monument to the 6 Lawson children.
 This is a lovely stone showing off trumpeting angels.
 The epitaph from their parents is quite moving and worth a stop.

 The Old Burying Ground is a tribute to the strength of Halifax.
-It survived the 1917 Halifax Explosion and it figured prominently in the VE Day riots which ended World War II.
+It survived the 1917 Halifax Explosion and it figured prominently in the VE Day riots at the end of World War II.

 Today, it is a beloved green space in downtown Halifax.
 These grounds are for everyone to enjoy.
 The weary traveler looking for a place to relax amidst the busy city or the downtown Halifax office worker who needs to get out of the office for a lunch break.